-The question is, what kind of mistakes are you making?
+What kind of mistakes are you making?
 Are there things you could be doing differently that can make a big difference in improving your routine?
-You bet there are, and many require minuscule amounts of effort.
-In most cases, it’s a matter of simply correcting behavior to ensure you’re doing what you should have been doing all along.

-We’ve broken down six of the worst things you can do each morning in hopes you’ll stop doing them, thus allowing yourself to have a great day.
-You don’t want to sabotage yourself and set a nasty tone for the rest of your day, so read through the list and see what you can do to improve your morning routine.
+We’ve broken down seven of the worst things you can do each morning.
+Let’s take a quick look at the list and see what you can do to improve your morning routine.

 1. Ignore your alarm clock